 The test vehicles shall not be driven with the intention to generate a passed or failed test due to extreme driving that do not represent normal conditions of use.
 If necessary, verification of normal driving may be based on expert judgement made by or on behalf of the granting type approval authority through cross-correlation on several signals, which may include exhaust flow rate, exhaust temperature, CO2, O2 etc. in combination with vehicle speed, acceleration and GNSS data and potentially further vehicle data parameters like engine speed, gear, accelerator pedal position etc.

 8.3.2.
-Vehicle conditioning for cold engine-start testing
+Vehicle conditioning for cold start PEMS trip

 Before RDE testing, the vehicle shall be preconditioned in the following way:

-The vehicle shall be driven, preferably on the same route as the planned RDE testing or for at least 10 min per type of operation (e.g. urban, rural, motorway) or 30 minutes with a minimum average velocity of 30 km/h.
+The vehicle shall be driven, preferably on the same route as the planned RDE testing, or for at least 10 min per type of operation (e.g. urban, rural, motorway) or 30 minutes with a minimum average speed of 30 km/h.
 The validation test in the laboratory, as in paragraph 8.4., also counts as preconditioning.
 The vehicle shall subsequently be parked with doors and bonnet closed and kept in engine-off status within moderate or extended altitude and temperatures, in accordance with paragraph 8.1., for between 6 and 72 hours.
 Exposure to extreme atmospheric conditions (such as heavy snowfall, storm, hail) and excessive amounts of dust or smoke should be avoided.

 Before the test start, the vehicle and equipment shall be checked for damages and the presence of warning signals that may suggest malfunctioning.
 In the case of a malfunction the source of the malfunctioning shall be identified and corrected or the vehicle shall be rejected.